Frosty the Snowman (1969 TV Short)

-Frosty: I can count to ten.
+Frosty: I mean - I can make words.
+I can move...
+I can juggle...
+I can sweep... and I can count to ten.
 One, two, three, four, five, nine, six, eight...
 Well, I can count to five.

 Frosty: What do you know?
 I'm even ticklish.
 In fact, I'm all livin'!
 I *am* alive!
 What a neat thing to happen to a nice guy like me.

 Frosty: Whew!
 Is there a thermometer around here?

 Frosty: [looks at the thermometer] Oh.
 I was afraid of that.
 The thermometer's getting red.
 I hate red thermometers.

 Frosty: 'Cause when the thermometer gets all reddish, the temperature goes up.
 And when the temperature goes up, I start to melt!
 And when I start to melt, I get all wishy-washy.

 Traffic Cop: What's the matter?
 Didn't you see that traffic light?

 Frosty: What's a lamppost?